tail-call/kbb/README.md

 Game is an editable image.

+# On deities

+- Zirnitra - a dragon, goddess of all kobolds.
+- Elbereth - elvish goddess.
+She scares away monsters, like kobolds.
+You get damage if you walk over Elbereth's name.

 # On class system

 I decided `init()` should be a function in the class rather than method in the object.